 The live ρ, τ, and confidence % are always shown in the top-right badge and Results context bar after you calculate.

-The EV Finder covers 11 markets: 1X2 (Home/Draw/Away), Over/Under 1.5, Over/Under 2.5, Over/Under 3.5, BTTS Yes/No. Enter the bookmaker's decimal odds for any market to see EV instantly.
+The EV Finder covers 15 markets: 1X2 (Home/Draw/Away), Over/Under 1.5, Over/Under 2.5, Over/Under 3.5, BTTS Yes/No, plus 1st Half Over/Under 0.5 and 1st Half Over/Under 1.5.
+The 1st Half rows use the model's estimated FH/SH goal-timing split (see "What about Half Time & 2nd Half?" below) — there's no manual 1st-half entry, so these rows are always populated.
+Enter the bookmaker's decimal odds for any market to see EV instantly.
 Rows highlighted in blue indicate >3% edge; 🔥 badge indicates >7% edge.

 The Combo Market in the probability bars shows BTTS Yes × Over 2.5 as a joint probability — a popular accumulator leg that isn't directly priced by most bookmakers but can be derived by multiplying the individual prices.